akeneo/pim-api-docs/content/filter.md

  - `ATTRIBUTE_CODE` can be any existing attribute code,
  - `OPERATOR` is an allowed operator for the attribute type of the `ATTRIBUTE_CODE` attribute,
  - `VALUE` is a value whose type corresponds to the attribute type of the `ATTRIBUTE_CODE` attribute,
- - `LOCALE_CODE` is an existing locale code that should be only given when the `ATTRIBUTE_CODE` attribute is localisable
+ - `LOCALE_CODE` is an existing locale code that should be only given when the `ATTRIBUTE_CODE` attribute is localizable
  - `CHANNEL_CODE` is an existing channel code that should be only given when the `ATTRIBUTE_CODE` attribute is scopable.

 #### Examples
-To get products that are red, red being an option of the simple select `color` attribute and this attribute being neither localisable nor scopable, you can use the following URL.
+To get products that are red, red being an option of the simple select `color` attribute and this attribute being neither localizable nor scopable, you can use the following URL.

 ```
 /api/rest/v1/products?search={"color":[{"operator":"IN","value":"red"}]}
 ```

-To get products that have a description that begins with `Amazing` on the `en_US` locale, the `description` attribute being localisable but not scopable, you can use the following URL.
+To get products having a description begining with `Amazing` on the `en_US` locale, the `description` attribute being localizable but not scopable, you can use the following URL. sho
 ```
 /api/rest/v1/products?search={"description":[{"operator":"STARTS WITH","value":"Amazing","locale":"en_US"}]}
 ```

-To get products that have a release date due after the 4th of July 2016 for the `ecommerce` channel, the `release_date` attribute being scopable but not localisable, you can use the following URL.
+To get products that have a release date due after the 4th of July 2016 for the `ecommerce` channel, the `release_date` attribute being scopable but not localizable, you can use the following URL.

 ```
 /api/rest/v1/products?search={"release_date":[{"operator":">","value":"2016-07-04","scope":"ecommerce"}]}
 ```

-To get products that have a name that contains with `shirt` on the `en_US` locale for the `mobile` channel, the `name` attribute being both localisable and scopable, you can use the following URL.
+To get products that have a name that contains with `shirt` on the `en_US` locale for the `mobile` channel, the `name` attribute being both localizable and scopable, you can use the following URL.

 ```
 /api/rest/v1/products?search={"name":[{"operator":"CONTAINS","value":"shirt","locale":"en_US","scope":"mobile"}]}